LocationMind/GeoDataCompare/Documentation/mapping_OSM_to_OMF.md

 ## `pedestrian` class

 In OSM data, we can find the tag `highway=pedestrian` for pedestrian ways.
-The `alley` class does not exist directly in OSMnx integrated data, but by combining the value of the class and service attribute, we might be able to find it again.
+This value can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

 ## `footway` class

 In OSM data, we can find the tag `highway=footway` for footways, ie "minor pathways which are used mainly or exclusively by pedestrians" (https://wiki.openstreetmap.org/wiki/Tag:highway%3Dfootway).
-However, if the key `footway` is used, then it should not be mapped with the `footway` class, but with the class defined by the tag `footway=*`, such as sidewalk or crossings for instance.
+However, if the key `footway` is used, then it should not be mapped with the `footway` class directly, but with the class defined by the tag `footway=*` if it exists, such as sidewalk or crossings for instance.
 This value can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

 ## `sidewalk` class

 In OSM data, we can find the tag `highway=footway` or `highway=path` used with `footway=sidewalk` for sidewalks.
-However, there are no information about the `footway` value in OSMnx integrated data.
-It will be necessary to find a way to get this information again (maybe by using the OSM id of the road).
+The `sidewalk` class does not exist directly in OSMnx integrated data, but by combining the value of the class and footway attribute, we might be able to find it again.

 ## `crosswalk` class

 In OSM data, we can find the tag `highway=footway` or `highway=path` used with `footway=crossing` for sidewalks.
-However, there are no information about the `footway` value in OSMnx integrated data.
-It will be necessary to find a way to get this information again (maybe by using the OSM id of the road).
+The `crosswalk` class does not exist directly in OSMnx integrated data, but by combining the value of the class and footway attribute, we might be able to find it again.

 Another possibility could be to used nodes information, as some nodes have in their `highway` attribute a value equals to `crossing`, indicating that the node correspond to a crosswalk.
 But this information is not always indicated in the node attributes, so the OSM id might be the way to use it.